openforis/sepal-doc/docs/source/feature/project.rst

 From this interface, you can:

--   :btn:`<fa-solid fa-check> Select`: Select/unselect all the recipes shown on-screen.
-Any other editing operation will only be applied on the selected recipe(s).
+-   :btn:`<fa-solid fa-check> Select`: Select/unselect all recipes shown on the screen.
+Any other editing operation will only be applied to the selected recipe(s).
 -   :btn:`<fa-solid fa-shuffle> Move`: Move the selected recipe(s) to another project.
 -   :btn:`<fa-solid fa-trash> Remove`: Delete the recipe(s) permanently.